KEE gold tester: review and detailed information

 - includes extra contact leads for large items that will not fit on the test-plate (though if you're only testing jewellery, it's unlikely you will find an item that won't fit on the test-plate)

-- as with all testers (including all other electronic gold testers) the item must be filed, to cut through any gold plating, and to remove any surface contamination
+- as with all electronic gold testers the item must be filed, to remove any surface plating - see "DETAILS"

 - it's American, they use the abbreviation "K" for karat rather than our "ct" for carat no great problem, just worth noting